 Employment Outlook and Salary Info

 Graduates from counseling programs are prepared to help children and adolescents in a variety of roles.
 Specific positions can include adolescent therapist and school counselor.
-From 2014-2024, the U.S. Bureau of Labor Statistics predicted 8% employment growth for school and career counselors.
-The mean annual wage for educational, guidance, vocational and school counselors was $56,490 as of May 2015.
+From 2018-2028, the U.S. Bureau of Labor Statistics predicted 8% employment growth for school and career counselors.
+The median annual wage for educational, guidance, vocational and school counselors was $56,310 as of May 2018.

 Continuing Education Information